Loader gif

 Your max tax refund is guaranteed.

 Tucked inside the Pennsylvania town of Punxsutawney, a magical burrow awaits.
 Its resident, respected by many as the nation’s leading voice in weather prediction, readies himself for the spotlight.
-At 7:25 a.m., February 2, a tuxedoed man will reach into the dwelling, pull the furry meteorologist out by the scruff, and place him in front of dozens of news cameras.
+At 7:25 a.m., February 2, a tuxedoed man reach into the dwelling, pull the furry meteorologist out by the scruff, and place him in front of dozens of news cameras.

 Punxsutawney Phil may be a groundhog, but he still needs to look his best.
 Fortunately, many groundhog costs accrued up to this moment are tax deductible.